HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction fetches the operand and subtracts it from the general register "r".
 If the C bit is set, the status register carry bit is added too.
 The L bit specifies that his is an unsigned add.
 If the O bit is set, a numeric overflow will cause an overflow trap.
 See the section on operand encoding for the defined operand modes.
 The operations will set the carry/borrow bits in the processor status word.

 #### Operation

 ```
       switch( opMode ) {

          case 0:  tmpA <- GR[r]; tmpB <- signExtend( opArg, 14 ); break;

          case 1:
          case 2:
          case 3:  illegalInstructionTrap( );

-         case 4:  tmpA <- 0;     tmpB <- 0;      break;
+         case 4:  tmpA <- 0 ;    tmpB <- 0;     break;
-         case 5:  tmpA <- 0;     tmpB <- GR[b];  break;
+         case 5:  tmpA <- 0;     tmpB <- GR[b]; break
-         case 6:  tmpA <- GR[a]; tmpB <- G0;     break;
+         case 6:  tmpA <- GR[a]; tmpB <- 0;     break;
          case 7:  tmpA <- GR[a]; tmpB <- GR[b]; break;

          default: seg <- operandAdrSeg( instr );
                   ofs <- operandAdrOfs( instr );